 This is The Manual

-For the things you were too embarrassed to ask the group chat, too tired to explain to another doctor, or too scared to have Google tell you you’re dying.
+For the things you were too embarrassed to ask the group chat or too scared to have Google tell you you’re dying.

 Heads Up: This info is here to educate, not diagnose.
 Talk to a real-life doctor for medical advice - and read our medical disclaimer before diving in!